Do you own, or do marketing for, a restaurant? Do you want to know how to use social media to market your restaurant?

 - Tweeting Content about your Company (and how not to)

-I hope you’ve learned a little more on how to use these social media platforms to market to your restaurant patrons.
-There are many more tactics you can use, such as using Foursquare, Yelp, or creatively marketing with YouTube videos.
+I hope you’ve learned a little bit more on how to use these social media platforms to market to your restaurant patrons.
+There are many more tactics you can use, such as trying out Snapchat or Yelp, or creatively marketing with YouTube videos.

 What do you think?
 Have you used any of these methods?
 Have they worked?
 Did you get more customers dining with you?
 What other tips can you suggest?